When is moving home cheaply a false economy, and just as importantly, when is it not?

 Ensure any boxes you use are substantial enough to protect what is inside

-Packing boxes are not cheap, so it seems an obvious aspect of your home move that you can save money on by getting used cardboard boxes.
+Good quality packing boxes are not cheap, so it seems an obvious aspect of your home move where you can save money by getting used cardboard boxes.

 It becomes a false economy when:

-Using second-hand boxes is not recommended for multi-stage home moves, for example, if things are going into storage then will be moved again, nor for international home moves when the boxes may be handled multiple times.
+Using second-hand boxes is not recommended for multi-stage home moves, for example, if things are going into storage, then they will be moved again, nor for international home moves, when the boxes may be handled multiple times.

-But generally, if you can get a sufficient number of good quality, undamaged second boxes, it will save you money.
+But generally, if you can get a sufficient number of good-quality, undamaged second-hand boxes, it will save you money.

 Is Using Cheap Packing Tape a false economy?